RobiatAbdulazeez/RobiatsBookStore/RobiatsBookStore/README.txt

  I DELETED THE MIGRATION FOLDER IN THE DATA.ACCESS FOLDER

  2:20
- I tried to install the Nuget Package but it was usuccessful, issue with my namespace
+ I tried to install the Nuget Package but it was unsuccessful, issue with my namespace

  2:56
- mY ERRORS KEEPS INCRESING BUT I REALISED I DIDNT DOWNLOAD THE MICROSOFT.ASP.NERCORE i downloaded it and my errors reduced to one so i have to locate where the error is coming from
+ mY ERRORS KEEPS INCRESING BUT I REALISED I DIDNT DOWNLOAD THE MICROSOFT.ASP.NERCORE

+ 5:36
+ All errors gone

+ 5:37
+ i changed my namespace in my ApplicationDB.Context to  RobiatsBookStore.DataAccess.Data